CosmoLike/cocoa/README.md

     source setup_cocoa.sh

-This script downloads and decompresses external modules set on `set_installation_options.sh` (e.g., CAMB and Class).
+This script downloads and decompresses external modules set on the `set_installation_options.sh` script (e.g., CAMB and Class).

 **Step :three:**: Run the script `compile_cocoa.sh` by typing

     source compile_cocoa.sh

-This script compiles external modules set on `set_installation_options.sh` (e.g., CAMB and Class).
+This script compiles external modules set on the `set_installation_options.sh` script (e.g., CAMB and Class).

 :interrobang:  FAQ: What if the user wants to fine-tune the installed external modules?

-Cocoa ignores a few external modules (code and likelihoods) by default, but users may find them helpful/useful.
-In this case, check the many available options on the shell script `set_installation_options.sh` and rerun steps :two: and :three:.
+Cocoa does not install many external modules by default, but users may find them helpful in a particular project.
+In this case, check the many available options on the `set_installation_options.sh` shell script  and rerun steps :two: and :three:.

 ## Running Examples  <a name="cobaya_base_code_examples"></a>